revaturelabs/interviewquestions/Python/Python-Classes and Objects/Classes and Objects.md

 girl2 = Girl("Aakriti")
 girl1.namePrint()
 ```
-- a) The __init__ method is used to set initial values for attributes.
+a) The __init__ method is used to set initial values for attributes.
-- b) 'self' is not needed in namePrint() method
+b) 'self' is not needed in namePrint() method
-- c) girl1 and girl2 are two different instances of the Girl class.
+c) girl1 and girl2 are two different instances of the Girl class.
-- d) girl2 has a different value for 'name' than girl1.
+d) girl2 has a different value for 'name' than girl1.
 <details><summary> <b>Show Answer</b> </summary>

-Option b) is correct.
+> Option b)
 <details><summary> <b>Explanation</b> </summary>

 > 'self' is used to represent the current instance of the class and is compulsory to have self for every method inside the class in python.